Rushi-Repo/Apriori-Algorithm/README.md

 # Apriori-Algorithm

 ## Implementaion of Apriori Algorithm from scratch.
-### As per instructions, the code is tested on multiple values of support and confidence.
+### As per instructions, the code has been tested on multiple values of support and confidence.